 In Hong Kong, KPF partnered with Interior Designer Tony Chi to envision a vertical estate by Victoria Harbor, where tranquility and intimacy can be found in a city filled with action.
 The 413 guestrooms are housed at the upper part of a 65-story mixed use tower dressed in glass, limestone and layers of intricate bronze color metal works, giving a timeless and iconic presence to the city’s infamous skyline.
 The tower is characterized by a series of setbacks, providing a variety of outdoor experiences with differing degrees of privacy, ranging from intimate verdant gardens, an infinity pool on the harbor, to landscaped terraces with expansive views to the city’s iconic waterfront.

-Winners of the 16th Annual Hospitality Design Awards will be revealed and all finalists will be celebrated at the annual HD Awards celebration in New York on Monday, September 14th.
-Winners and finalists will also be featured in the September issue of Hospitality Design magazine.
+Winners of the 16th Annual Hospitality Design Awards will be revealed and all finalists will be celebrated at the annual HD Awards celebration virtually on Thursday, October 22nd at 11 a.m.
+EST. Winners and finalists will also be featured in the October issue of Hospitality Design magazine.
 Read more here.